abhishekarya1/Hash-Define-myNotes/content/spring-boot/log.md

 +++

 ## Basics
-Logging is available in Spring by default provided by `slf4j` (Simple Logging Facade 4 Java) implemented by `Logback`, successor to the infamous `log4j`.
-We don't need any dependencies for it separately.
+Logging is available in Spring by default provided by **SLF4J** (Simple Logging Facade 4 Java) implemented by **Apache Logback**, successor to the infamous Log4j.
+We don't need any dependencies for these separately.

 ```java
 // in Foobar.java